dodyg/practical-aspnetcore/README.md

 ## Notice

 Now that .NET Core SDK 1.0 has finally been released, I will convert all the existing projects to the MSBUILD project format.
 I will complete the process by the end of this weekend (March 11).
-Thank you for your patient.
+Thank you for your patience.

 ## Welcome